abstractFlo/atlas-docs/documentation/shared/utilsservice.md

 #### logLoaded\(...messages: any\[\]\)

-Log one ore more message to console formated as loaded
+This method logs a message formatted as loaded

 ```typescript
 UtilsService.logLoaded('your message')